MoreShekharSanjay/project-machine-learning/README.md

     - Results on the testing set:
         - Accuracy = 98.8% and F-score = 97.6%

-2) Credit Card Fraud Detection
+2) Credit Card Fraud Prediction
     - We train a logistic regression model, to classify credit card transactions into normal or fraudulent.
     - PySpark and MLlib have been used due to the large size of the dataset.
     - Due to the class imbalance (only ~0.172% cases are frauds), Area under ROC Curve (AUC) has been used as a metric.